15 tips to improve your Google Maps SEOBy Solange Messier

 Once you’ve gathered a collection of keywords, incorporate them into the website wherever relevant.
-Place keywords throughout the website copy, in meta descriptions on website pages, and image alt-text when relevant to help the site rank for these terms.
+Place keywords throughout the website copy, in meta descriptions on website pages, and in image alt-text when relevant to help the site rank for these terms.

 11. Embed Google Maps on the business site

-Embedding Google Maps on the business website helps confirms the location of the business.
+Embedding Google Maps on the business website helps confirm the location of the business.
 The most common place to incorporate the map is on the contact page, but you can place it wherever it makes the most sense.
 Some businesses include a map in the footer of the website.

 Wherever you place the map, not only does it help customers verify the business's location, but it also confirms to Google that the business listing is indeed associated with the website in question, leading to better rankings.

-12. Ensure the business website is mobile responsive
+12. Ensure the business website is mobile-responsive

 Google’s mobile-first indexing initiative means building a responsive website is vital for high search rankings.
 With over 60 percent of internet browsing occurring on mobile devices (Exploding Topics), it’s undeniable that mobile browsing is here to stay.